East Nashville Magnet High School

 East Nashville Magnet High School (formerly East Literature Magnet School and commonly referred to as just East) is a public magnet high school located in Nashville, Tennessee.
 Students were once enrolled through a lottery process, but the school now has open enrollment.
 In August 2016, the middle school students were relocated two miles away to what used to be Bailey STEM Magnet School before its closure.
-However, in August 2019, the middle school students were returned to the junior high building.
+However, in August 2019, the middle school students returned to the junior high building.

 History

 The then-East Literature Magnet School opened in August 1993 inside the campus of East Middle School.
 The school now occupies the entire campus of the former East Nashville High and East Nashville Junior High Schools.
 In September 2005, the new campus was dedicated, and the completion of renovation of buildings 'A' and 'B' were celebrated.
 The school now has separate middle and high school facilities.
 East became a Paideia curriculum school in 2010.
 The Paideia philosophy celebrates the fundamental notion that to be fully educated is a lifelong adventure that only begins with an individual's formal schooling.
 The school name was changed to East Nashville Magnet School in mid-2012.